 In mobile search results, once the consumer clicks on the business’ listing, the post is displayed immediately below the prominent Call, Directions, Website buttons.
 On both desktop and mobile, the CTA button the business designates when creating the Google Post is available and, if clicked, will quickly take the consumer to whichever link was provided.
 Using this feature is an easy way to get more click through to product and services pages on a local business website.

 To fully capitalize on Google Posts, it is important to understand what Google Posts is and how it can be used most effectively.
 Let’s get into it now.

 What are Google Posts?

 The Google Posts feature allows the business to add up to 1500 characters of text, an image and a clickable button.
 Don’t just think of them as a blog post or an article, but more as a way to feature something specific that will get a consumer to click.

-The post (as shown above) will show in Google search along with the Google My Business listing.
+The post (as shown above) will show in Google search along with the Google Business Profile.
 Posts last for a week unless it’s for an event.
 Those expire when the event passes.
-To access the Google Posts feature the business would login through the Google My Business platform.
+To access the Google Posts feature the business would login through the Google Business Profile platform.
 Business owners can log into their account and find the feature using the Posts tab.
 You don’t have to be the owner of the listing to access this feature, so managers are good to go for putting up these posts, too.

-Once in the Google My Business Dashboard, click Posts on the left hand side or click “Create Post” in the middle section.
+Once in the Google Business Profile Dashboard, click Posts on the left hand side or click “Create Post” in the middle section.